adenueltech/StarkQuest/README.md

 ## Contributing

-We welcome contributions to StarkQuest!
+We welcome contributions to StarkEarn!
 Here's how you can help:

 ### How to Contribute